-- Remember that each person has individual needs and feelings, often different from your own. - Don't be afraid to relate person to person when you are talking.
+- Remember that each person has individual needs and feelings, often different from your own.
+Allow the person to guide your conversations and actions. - Don't be afraid to relate person to person when you are talking.
 Be willing to be humorous and light-hearted as well as serious. - Hear not only what the person is saying, but also what he is not saying.
-Use your ears, your mind, your eyes and your heart to listen. - Recognize that people have longstanding patterns of communication and different ways of dealing with difficulty in their lives.
+Use your ears, your mind, your eyes and your heart to listen. - Recognize that people have long-standing patterns of communication and different ways of dealing with difficulty in their lives.
 Allow for individuality. - Respond to expressed concerns with compassion and honesty.
 If you do not know the answer, say so.
-Many times people aren't really looking for answers but simply want to be able to articulate certain thoughts, or want to know what you think.
+Many times people aren't really looking for answers but simply want to be able to articulate certain thoughts, or want to